tp-codings/Particle-Life-3D-V2/README.md

 |------------------------|--------------------------|--------------------------------------|-------------------------------------------|--------------------------|
 | ⭐️⭐️⭐️⭐️⭐️ (5/5)    | 2023          | C++ | OpenGL, GLFW, ImGUI, Freetype | Simulation               |

-### Additional Notes

-This project leverages the latest technologies to create an immersive simulation experience.
-It's actively maintained and open to collaboration.
-Feel free to contribute!

 # Getting Started
 ## Prerequisites and basic information
 - This application is tested in windows 10/11